iterative/cml.dev/content/docs/self-hosted-runners.md

 ## Debugging

-For issuses creating the `cml runner` instance you can provide an environment variable `TF_LOG_PROVIDER=DEBUG` as terraform is used internally to create the instance.
+For issues creating the `cml runner` instance you can provide an environment variable `TF_LOG_PROVIDER=DEBUG` as terraform is used internally to create the instance.

-In very rare cases, you may need to cleanup CML cloud resources manually.
+In very rare cases, you may need to clean up CML cloud resources manually.
 An example of such a problem can be seen
 [when an EC2 instance ran out of storage space](https://github.com/iterative/cml/issues/1006).